Drumming (snipe): Function

-The drumming sound produced by snipe is commonly heard within the context of a mating display, though that is not always the case.
+The drumming sound produced by snipe is usually heard within the context of the mating display, though that is not always the case.
 These display flights are performed by both sexes in threat contexts as well and appear to be antagonistic in their action, even when directed by males to females.
-The display flight, sometimes referred to as a winnowing flight, is used in diving at conspecific intruders and potential predators, with the male at times attacking in flight — a clear demonstration of antagonism but can also function to attract females.
+The display flight, sometimes referred to as a winnowing flight, is used in diving at conspecific intruders and potential predators, with the male at times attacking in flight, a clear demonstration of antagonism but can also function to attract females.

 Performance context

 Though snipe drum at any point throughout the breeding season, and sporadically during migration periods, the maximum drumming period is during the twilight hours of the evening and morning.
 Very rarely are snipe heard drumming before dawn, or for as many minutes, after sunset.
 In looking at the various contexts in which drumming is performed, the most common can be seen in territorial displays.
 Like during the migration periods, drumming as a territorial display occurs sporadically at any point in the year, though it is most intense on the breeding grounds.
 These displays are mainly performed by male snipe and they can be distinguished by their frayed middle tail-feathers.
 Drumming can also be performed in a sexual display over home range.
 If a snipe is disturbed by a suspected intruder, then they may start drumming as a way to distract the potential threat.
 This context of drumming can be seen in both male and female snipe during the early part of the breeding season.